netdata/go.d.plugin/modules/weblog/README.md

 ## Log Parser Auto-Detection

-If `log_type` parameter is set to `auto` (which is default), weblog will try to auto-detect appropriate log parser and log format using the last of the log file.
+If `log_type` parameter is set to `auto` (which is default), weblog will try to auto-detect appropriate log parser and log format using the last line of the log file.

 To auto-detect parser type the module checks if the line is in LTSV format first.
 If it is not the case it assumes that the format is CSV.